compsocialscience/summer-institute/2019/materials/logistics/postsicss_grant_guidelines.md

 #### Is there a deadline for us to spend the money?

 No. After we have paid for your research costs, there is no deadline for you to use the items.

-#### Can we pay directly and get reimbursed?

-The best process is for us to pay directly.
-If that is not possible, please email us before submitting your proposal and explain why you would need a different process.

 #### Does this policy apply to "Team Debate"?